hnscdg/gitbook/database/SQL.md

 	* alter column
 		> alter table table_name alter column column_name datatype;

-## SQL STATEMENT
+## SQL statement

-1. SELECT
+1. select
-	- SELECT CLOUMN1, COLUMN2, ...
-FROM TABEL_NAME;
+	- SELECT cloumn1, cloumn2, ...
+FROM table_name;
-	- SELECT * FROM TABLE_NAME
+	- SELECT * FROM table_name
-2. SELECT DISTINCT
+2. select distinct
-	- SELECT DISTINCT COLUMN1,COLUMN2, ...
-FROM TABLE_NAME;
+	- SELECT DISTINCT column1,column2, ...
+FROM table_name;
-3. SELECT TOP
+3. select top
-	- SELECT TOP NUMBER|PERCENT COLUMN_NAME(S) FROM TABLE_NAME WHERE CONDITION;
+	- SELECT TOP number|percent column_name(S) FROM table_name WHERE condition;
-4. MIN() ADN MAX()
+4. MIN() and MAX()
-	- SELECT MIN(COLUMN_NAME) FROM TABLE_NAME WHERE CONDITION;
+	- SELECT MIN(column_name) FROM table_name WHERE condition;
-	- SELECT MAX(COLUMN_NAME) FROM TABLE_NAME WHERE CONDITION;
+	- SELECT MAX(column_name) FROM table_name WHERE condition;
-5. WHERE
+5. where
-	- SELECT COLUMN1, COLUMN2, ...
-FROM TABLE_NAME WHERE CONDITION;
+	- SELECT column1, column2, ...
+FROM table_name WHERE condition;
-6. AND OR NOT
+6. and or not
-	- SELECT COLUMN1, COLUMN2, ...
-FROM TABLE_NAME WHERE CONDITION1 AND CONDITION2 AND CONDITION3 ...;
+	- SELECT column1, column2, ...
+FROM table_name WHERE condition1 AND condition2 AND condition3 ...;
-	- SELECT COLUMN1, COLUMN2, ...
-FROM TABLE_NAME WHERE CONDITION1 OR CONDITION2 OR CONDITION3 ...;
+	- SELECT column1, column2, ...
+FROM table_name WHERE condition1 OR condition2 OR condition3 ...;
-	- SELECT COLUMN1, COLUMN2, ...
-FROM TABLE_NAME WHERE NOT CONDITION;
+	- SELECT column1, column2, ...
+FROM table_name WHERE NOT condition;
-7. ORDER BY
+7. order by
-	- SELECT COLUMN1, COLUMN2, ...
-FROM TABLE_NAME ORDER BY COLUMN1, COLUMN2, ...
+	- SELECT column1, column2, ...
+FROM table_name ORDER BY column1, column2, ...
 ASC|DESC;
-8. INSERT INTO
+8. insert into
-	- INSERT INTO TABLE_NAME (COLUMN1, COLUMN2,COLUMN3, ...)
-VALUES(VALUE1,VALUE2,VALUE3, ...)
+	- INSERT INTO table_name (column1, column2,column2, ...) values(value1,value2,value3, ...)
-	- INSERT INTO TABLE_NAME VALUES(VALUE1, VALUE2,VALUE3, ...)
+	- INSERT INTO table_name values(value1, value2,value3, ...)
-9. NULL VALUE
+9. null value
-	- SELECT COLUMN_NAMES FROM TABLE_NAME WHERE COLUMN_NAME IS NULL;
+	- SELECT column_names FROM table_name WHERE column_name IS NULL;
-	- SELECT COLUMN_NAMES FROM TABLE_NAME WHERE COLUMN_NAME IS NOT NULL;
+	- SELECT column_names FROM table_name WHERE column_name IS NOT NULL;
-10. UPDATE
+10. update
-	- UPDATE TABLE_NAME SET COLUMN1 = VALUE1, COLUMN2 = VALUE2, ...
-WHERE CONDITION;
+	- UPDATE table_name SET column1 = value1, column2 = value2, ...
+WHERE condition;
-11. DELETE
+11. delete
-	- DELETE FROM TABLE_NAME WHERE CONDITION;
+	- DELETE FROM table_name WHERE condition;
-	- DELETE FROM TABLE_NAME
+	- DELETE FROM table_name
-12. COUNT() AVG() SUM()
+12. count() avg() sum()
-	- SELECT COUNT(COLUMN_NAME) FROM TABLE_NAME WHERE CONDITION;
+	- SELECT COUNT(column_name) FROM table_name WHERE condition;
-	- SELECT AVG(COLUMN_NAME) FROM TABLE_NAME WHERE CONDITION;
+	- SELECT AVG(column_name) FROM table_name WHERE condition;
-	- SELECT SUM(COLUMN_NAME) FROM TABLE_NAME WHERE CONDITION;
+	- SELECT SUM(column_name) FROM table_name WHERE condition;
-13. LIKE
+13. like
 	> % The precent sign represents zero, one, or multiple charaters

 	> _ The underscore represents a single character

-	- SELECT COLUMN1, COLUMN2, ...
-FROM TABLE_NAME WHERE COLUMNN LIKE PATTERN;
+	- SELECT column1, column2, ...
+FROM table_name WHERE COLUMNN LIKE PATTERN;
-14. IN
+14. in
-	- SELECT COLUMN_NAME(S) FROM TABLE_NAME WHERE COLUMN_NAME IN (VALUE1, VALUE2, ...);
+	- SELECT column_name(S) FROM table_name WHERE column_name IN (value1, value2, ...);
-	- SELECT COLUMN_NAME(S) FROM TABLE_NAME WHERE COLUMN_NAME IN (SELECT STATEMENT);
+	- SELECT column_name(S) FROM table_name WHERE column_name IN (SELECT STATEMENT);
-15. BETWEEN
+15. between
-	- SELECT COLUMN_NAME(S) FROM TABLE_NAME WHERE COLUMN_NAME BETWEEN VALUE1 AND VALUE2;
+	- SELECT column_name(S) FROM table_name WHERE column_name BETWEEN value1 AND value2;
-16. ALIASES
+16. aliases
-	- SELECT COLUMN_NAME AS ALIAS_NAME FROM TABLE_NAME;
+	- SELECT column_name AS ALIAS_NAME FROM table_name;
-	- SELECT COLUMN_NAME(S) FROM TABLE_NAME AS ALIAS_NAME;
+	- SELECT column_name(S) FROM table_name AS ALIAS_NAME;
-17. INNER JOIN
+17. inner join
-	- SELECT COLUMN_NAME(S) FROM TABLE1 INNER JOIN TABLE2 ON TABLE.COLUMN_NAME = TABLE2.COLUMN_NAME;
+	- SELECT column_name(S) FROM table1 INNER JOIN table2 ON table.column_name = table2.column_name;
-18. LEFT JOIN
+18. left join
-	- SELECT COLUMN_NAME(S) FROM TABLE1 LEFT JOIN TABLE2 ON TABLE1.COLUMN_NAME = TABLE2.COLUMN_NAME;
+	- SELECT column_name(S) FROM table1 LEFT JOIN table2 ON table1.column_name = table2.column_name;
-19. RIGHT JOIN
+19. right join
-	- SELECT COLUMN_NAME(S) FROM TABLE1 RIGHT JOIN TABLE2 ON TABLE1.COLUMN_NAME = TABLE2.COLUMN_NAME;
+	- SELECT column_name(S) FROM table1 RIGHT JOIN table2 ON table1.column_name = table2.column_name;
-20. FULL OUTER JOIN
+20. full outer join
-	- SELECT COLUMN_NAME(S) FROM TABLE1 FULL OUTER JOIN TABLE2 ON TABLE1.COLUMN_NAME = TABLE2.COLUMN_NAME;
+	- SELECT column_name(S) FROM table1 FULL OUTER JOIN table2 ON table1.column_name = table2.column_name;
-21. SELF JOIN
+21. self join
-	- SELECT COLUMN_NAME(S) FROM TABLE1 T1, TABLE2 T2 WHERE CONDITION;
+	- SELECT column_name(S) FROM table1 T1, table2 T2 WHERE condition;
-22. UNION
+22. union
-	- SELECT COLUMN_NAME(S) FROM TABLE1 UNION SELECT COLUMN_NAME(S) FROM TABLE2;
+	- SELECT column_name(S) FROM table1 UNION SELECT column_name(S) FROM table2;
-	- SELECT COLUMN_NAME(S) FROM TABLE1 UNION ALL SELECT COLUMN_NAME(S) FROM TABLE2;
+	- SELECT column_name(S) FROM table1 UNION ALL SELECT column_name(S) FROM table2;

 ``` sql